code-monkey713/On-N-Off-Budget-Tracker/README.md

 ## Installation

 You can use the deployed application at the link below in this readme.
+Alternatively, you can install the application as PWA.

 ## Usage

 Here are some features of this application.

-  - user can add new exercises
+  - the application will run offline and online
-  - continue workout with selection from resistance or cardio
+  - you name the transaction and the transaction amount
-  - track the distance for cardio exercises
+  - you can add or minus the funds you have entered
-  - track total weights for resistence exercises
+  - funds are automatically calculated after you add or subtract the funds
-  - stats page for the last 7 exercises to keep track of your progress
+  - the total running is on top of the application

 Deployed: https://off-budget-tracker.herokuapp.com/

 ## License